lgomezma/rust-chip8-emulator/README.md

 # Chip8 Emulator in Rust
 This is a chip8 emulator written in Rust following the book https://github.com/aquova/chip8-book.
 The emulator consists on a chip8 core where actual CPU is emulated and two front-ends for it.
-One is a rust binary in `desktop` and the other is in WebAssembly in `wasm`.
+A rust binary in `desktop` and another in WebAssembly in `wasm`.

 While the WebAssembly one is incomplete, the Binary one is fully functional.

 # How to run it

 It requires a `roms` folder in the root where you can place your games.
-You can find those on the internet pretty easy.
+You can easily find those on the internet.

 Once you have the roms you can just run the following commands to make it work:
 ```